0nix/ggj21/twine/evidence_questioning.md

 "Lieutenant, I must insist.
 Let's not get ahead of ourselves."
 Bayer says in the same professorial tone, leaning on every syllable to get his point across.
 "I am not disagreeing on the merits of the evidence itself."

 Lieutenant Bayer leans back, his chair scraping the concrete floor and making that awful noise once again.
-"Then enlighten us, O Wise One!"
+"Then enlighten us, O Wise One!
+What manner of sage knowledge do you have from beyond the walls of this most fair yet secluded land!"
 He says with the same nasally mocking tone one would expect from a schoolyard fight.

 Sergeant Bayer glares at Lieutenant Sessler for a few seconds before responding.
 "I find it hard to believe that literature that has been banned from this country since it's very founding simply appeared on the living room table of a citizen that, up until now, has not had a prior record of unpatriotic activity."